Section 92F(ii) of the Income Tax Act, 1961 defines arm’s length price

 SITUATION 2 : Transaction at more than fair value

 In both situations the overall tax incidence comes out to be the same even when there is transfer of goods from ICO1 to ICO at more than fair value.
 With effect from AY 2017-18, such transactions would not be considered as specified domestic transactions since none of the entities are claiming profit linked deduction.

 Indian company (ICO) paid salary of Rs 30 crores to its director during the PY 2016-17.
 Analyze, whether such payment would be considered as specified domestic transaction?

 SOLUTION : –

-Payment made to director would be considered as payment to related person under Section 40A(2)(b).
+Payment made to the director would be considered as payment to a related person under Section 40A(2)(b).
 However, with effect from AY 2017-18 payments under Section 40A(2)(b) are specifically excluded from Section 92BA.
 Thus, provisions of specified domestic transaction would not apply in this situation.